david618/Simulator/README.md

 - Sends lines from file to the specified server and port.
 - The simulator tries to send numrecords at rate requested.
 - During the run the simulator counts the records and actual rate it was able to send and outputs that to the screen.
+- There is a limit to the rate Tcp can achieve; which depends on hardware and network speed; Memmory seems to be a big limiter on max speed (on i7 computer with 16G of memory max rate was around 150,000/s)
+- There is also a limit on the size of the file.
+I was able to run with a file containing 5 Million (~100 byte) lines; however, it would not load a 10 Million line file.

 ### com.esri.simulator.Kafka